Seaford railway station, Melbourne: History

 Like the suburb itself, Seaford station is named after the English town of Sleaford, Lincolnshire.
 The name was suggested by local councillor Sydney Plowman, who was originally from Sleaford.

 On 13 November 1957, an electric locomotive shunting in the yard derailed, blocking both lines for almost two hours.

 Just before 18:00 on 5 June 1968, Tait trailer carriages 336T and 307T were damaged by fire while stabled near the station.

 In 1976, boom barriers replaced interlocked gates at the Station Street level crossing, located at the up end of the station.
 On 4 February 1979, Tait motor carriage 288M was destroyed by fire while stabled near the station.
 Also in that year, the current station buildings were provided.

 During the 1970s and 1980s, the station used to accommodate stabled trains at its sidings.
 That was discontinued during the late 1980s due to costs and graffiti attacks.
-The tracks used to stable trains are still visible at the southern (down) end of the station.
 By December 1985, the goods yard at the station had been closed to traffic.

 In April 2002, the signal box and a crossover at the station were abolished.
 In 2009, the car park nearest to Platform 2 was extended.

 As part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Seaford to a premium station, along with nineteen others.
 However, that was scrapped by the Baillieu Government in March 2011.

+The station carpark was due to get an upgrade as but of the 2019 commitment, but was ultimately scrapped by the same government in 2021.

 Following a 2019 commitment by the Morrison government, the station was due to receive an upgraded passenger car park.
 However, that was scrapped by the same government in 2021.

 Under the Level Crossing Removal Project, Seaford station will be rebuilt and elevated as part of eliminating nearby level crossings.
-The rebuilding of the station is planned for completion in 2029.
+The rebuilding of the station was initially planned for completion in 2029, but was later fast tracked for completion by 2028.

+On 11 May 2026, the Level Crossing Removal Project announced early designs for the new elevated Seaford station.
+The early designs of the new elevated Seaford station features an island platform, stairs, entrance and a lift on both the northern and southern sides of the station, landscaped open spaces built under the elevated bridge, new walking and cycling tracks linked to the Kananook Creek Trail and designs of the elevated rail bridge to be inspired by the coastline and sand dunes.